 The UK Government has a website which provides advice on many aspects of money management, and there are also many websites that give advice and tips on how to save and spend your money wisely.
 We have listed some of these below.

 When you take up paid employment in the UK you have to pay Income Tax and National Insurance on your earnings.

-If you have a specific tax query relating to your University salary, you can contact the University Payroll office.
-You can find their contact details here:
+If you have a query relating to your University salary, you can contact the University Payroll office.
+You can find their contact the finance helpline: